 Whether one agrees or not with the Kondatriev waves theory, one must admit that it can offer a very useful simplification of modern economy history, since the industrial revolution (second half of 18th century) to nowadays.
 According to Kondratiev, an economic wave last from 50 to 70 years.
 So, considering that the (last) IT wave started in the 1990s, it should be soon decreasing and give way to a new, totally different one within the next 20-30 years.

-So where can we find something so powerful to boost another wave?
-My idea is that we could find this spark in Ethics, which means ethical production / consummption, which basically means trying to responsibly match our economic activities with social equitiy and environmental care, through common sense and with some written global rules that we already have agreed on.
+So, where can we find something so powerful to boost another wave today?
+My idea is that we could find this spark in Ethics, which means ethical production / consumption, which basically means trying to responsibly match our economic activities with social equitiy and environmental care, through common sense and some written global rules that we already have agreed on.
 YES: ethics could be the sixth Kondratiev wave!
 In brief:

-- There’s no doubt that we are in a global economy, therefore the next K. wave will have to be relevant for the whole world, because all the world will have to participate and to benefit from it, in the most equal way possible.
+- There’s no doubt that we are in a global economy, therefore the next K. wave will have to be relevant for the whole world, because the whole world will have to participate and to benefit from it, in the most equal way possible.

 - Ethics comes from the ancient greek ethos: a system of moral principles, that reflects in one’s behavior.
 Therefore acting ethically means: acting by the rules of a community.
 At the dawn of economy, when everything was done at village scale, it was easy to understand where ethics lied: to be ethical you just have to produce (and live) according to the rules of the village.
 Things are a little bit more complicated at times of the global village, where consumers are so physically distant from the producers, times when advertising is so powerful and can be often misleading.
 How can we know if the producers works according to our own and to the common ethical principles of the international agreements (i.e.: no child labor)?
 Today this is much more difficult and the possibility for an unethical producer to sell his products without having to respond for his behaviour are more then a possibility.